Katrina Pierson

-Katrina Lanette Pierson (née Shaddix; born July 20, 1976) is an American activist and communications consultant.
+Katrina Lanette Pierson (née Shaddix; born July 20, 1976) is an American politician and communications consultant.
 She was the national spokesperson for Donald Trump's 2016 presidential campaign.
+She defeated Justin Holland by 56.4% to 43.6% on May 28, 2024, in the Republican primary runoff for the Texas House of Representatives for the 33rd District.

 Early life and education

-Pierson was born in Kansas to a white mother and a black father.
+Pierson was born in Wichita, Kansas to a white mother and a black father.
 Her mother gave birth to her at 15 and initially gave her up for adoption, but changed her mind.
 She grew up with her single mother, in poverty.

 Pierson received an associate of science degree from Kilgore College.
 In 2006, she earned a Bachelor of Science in biology from the University of Texas at Dallas.

 Career

 Early work

-Pierson worked for InVentiv Health in 2008; for the Baylor Health Care System from July 2009 to August 2011, as a practice administrator; for ASG Software Solutions from May 2011 to December 2012, as the director of corporate affairs; and then in a variety of jobs until being hired by the Trump campaign.
+Pierson worked for InVentiv Health in 2008; for the Baylor Health Care System from July 2009 to August 2011, as a practice administrator; for ASG Software Solutions from May 2011 to December 2012, as the director of corporate affairs; in 2013 launched PCG, a private consulting firm, ultimately being hired by the Trump campaign in 2015.

 Early political work

-Pierson voted for Barack Obama in the 2008 presidential election.
-She became an activist in the Tea Party movement in 2009.
+She became an activist in the Republican Tea Party movement in 2009.
 Speaking in April 2009 at a Dallas Tea Party event, she called for Texas to secede from the U.S. She founded a local Tea Party group in Garland, Texas.
-In 2012, Pierson actively supported Ted Cruz in the 2012 Senate race in Texas and appeared on stage with him on election night in November.
+In 2012, Pierson actively supported Ted Cruz in the 2012 Senate race in Texas, and appeared on stage with him on election night in November.

 2014 Texas congressional race

-In the 2014 Texas congressional elections, Pierson challenged incumbent congressman Pete Sessions in the Republican primary to represent Texas' 32nd district and lost.
+In the 2014 Texas congressional elections, Pierson challenged incumbent congressman Pete Sessions in the Republican primary to represent Texas' 32nd district.
 Her candidacy was endorsed by Rafael Cruz and by Sarah Palin.
 In the March primary, Pierson received 36 percent of the vote, losing to Sessions, who received 63 percent.

 Pierson went on to become spokesperson for the Tea Party leadership fund.